 As the need for arthroplasty increases, so does the cost.
 Projections of national total direct cost for primary and revision Total Hip Arthroplasty (THA) and Total Knee Arthroplasty (TKA) exceed $23 and $50 billion, respectively, by 2015.
 In Michigan, 22,272 total hip and 29,158 total knee replacements were performed in 2012.
 Nationally, 719,000 TKA and 332,000 THA were done in 2010.
 In 2015, The American Academy of Orthopaedic Surgeons estimated that THA will increase by 174% and TKA by 673% by 2030.

 Modern prosthetic system designs generally perform well over many years.
 The first surgery is termed the primary surgery.
 Reoperation to replace a total joint arthroplasty is termed revision.
 Revision is costly and has a higher rate of complication and failure than primary joint replacement.
 An unacceptably high percentage of primary joint replacements must be revised within 10 years.
 The percentage of total hip replacements in the US that were revisions averaged 15% in 2013; the percentage of repeated total knee replacements was approximately 4-8%.

 Complications are also too frequent.
 Infection risk averages 0.5 % for hip and knee replacement, with major health and economic consequences.
-This variation in infection risk from hospital to hospital offers significant opportunity for determination of best practices and improvements over an entire group of hospitals.
+This variation in infection risk from hospital to hospital offers significant opportunity for determination of best practices and improvements over an entire group of healthcare facilities.